 The credit you earn during this program will count as resident credit.

-You will attend two pre-departure class meetings and actively participate in discussions on the course readings, the majority of which should be completed prior to departure.
+You will attend three pre-departure class meetings and actively participate in discussions on the course readings, the majority of which should be completed prior to departure.
 One post-trip session will be held in early April.

 In the Amazonian Tambopata region, we will stay at Posada Amazonas, an eco-lodge co-owned and operated by the Ese'eja indigenous community of Infierno and the adventure company, Rainforest Expeditions.
 In Cusco and Lima, we will stay in hotels.
 All lodging is arranged by the course directors.